 The Intrepid Sea, Air, and Space Museum is like no other Manhattan museum.
 Military history buffs will be awed by the stories this World War II-era aircraft carrier tells.
 The ship—a National Historic Landmark—survived multiple kamikaze attacks and a torpedo strike, then went on to serve in the Cold War, Vietnam War, and as a recovery vessel during the space race.
 It's one of only four places where you can get close to one of NASA's retired space shuttles, as the Enterprise is housed on the flight deck in its own pavilion.
 There are more than two dozen other restored historical aircraft to check out as well as a Concorde jet, submarine, and multiple decks full of artifacts.

 Get cultured at the New Victory Theater.

 Broadway show tickets are so expensive that most families can't afford to do it often.
-Tickets for productions at the New Victory Theater start at $14.
-We've written many reviews of kids' shows at this family theater over the years.
+Tickets for productions at the New Victory Theater start at $17.
 Not all offerings are for little kids; the New Vic offers shows for all age ranges—circus, neo-vaudeville, dance, and more traditional page-to-stage adaptations.
 It also hosts related performance workshops.